 You can debug a 64-bit application that is running on the local computer or on a remote computer.

-Mixed-mode debugging is not supported for IA64 processes or for x64 processes that use .NET Framework versions earlier than 4.0.
+Mixed-mode debugging is not supported for 64-bit processes that use .NET Framework version 3.5 or earlier.

 Create a Visual Studio solution, for example a C# console application.

 Set the configuration to 64-bit using the Configuration Manager.
 For more information, see How to: Configure Projects to Target Platforms.